jkenton/CapableOne/cyclistic-case.md

 The business goal is to attract more casual riders to become members.
 There are several sources of important differences between casual and member riders, to allow a marketing message to be targeted narrowly to casual users.

-Any rider who uses their bike more than 20 minutes, whether weekday or weekend, is likely to be a casual rider.
+1. Any rider who uses their bike more than 20 minutes, whether weekday or weekend, is likely to be a casual rider.
 Upon check-in, a rider who has used the bike more than 20 minutes may be receptive to a message that outlines the benefits of membership.
 These riders may receive a special offer code on their check-in receipt that incentivizes becoming a member while closing out their current ticket.

-Any casual rider on Saturday or Sunday, between the months of March and August, may be receptive to a message that outlines the benefits of membership.
-Flyers, posters, abnners at all locations between March and August can publicize the benefits of membership, with a QR code to access a webpage featuring membership rates, or special discounts for riders that join during March through August.
+2. Any casual rider on Saturday or Sunday, between the months of March and August, may be receptive to a message that outlines the benefits of membership.
+These are the days and months when casual riders outnumber members.

+3. Flyers, posters, banners at all locations between March and August can publicize the benefits of membership, with a QR code to access a webpage featuring membership rates, or special discounts for riders that join during March through August.
+These are the months that casual riders outnumber members.

+4. The billing system knows which riders are casual and which are members.
+Incentives to become members can be offered to ALL casual riders at check-in time.